Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortextransform/index.md

     + [`A0_TE_factor`](/classes/wavevortextransform/a0_te_factor.html) multiplicative factor that multiplies $$A_0$$ to compute total energy.
     + [`Apm_TE_factor`](/classes/wavevortextransform/apm_te_factor.html) multiplicative factor that multiplies $$A_\pm$$ to compute total energy.
   + Other
+    + [`summarizeEnergyContent`](/classes/wavevortextransform/summarizeenergycontent.html) displays a summary of the energy content of the fluid
     + [`totalEnergy`](/classes/wavevortextransform/totalenergy.html) horizontally-averaged depth-integrated energy computed spectrally from wave-vortex coefficients
     + [`totalEnergySpatiallyIntegrated`](/classes/wavevortextransform/totalenergyspatiallyintegrated.html) horizontally-averaged depth-integrated energy computed in the spatial domain
     + [`totalHydrostaticEnergy`](/classes/wavevortextransform/totalhydrostaticenergy.html) horizontally-averaged depth-integrated energy *without w* computed in the spatial domain